Compare FREE Quotes on Roof Insulation!

 Building regulations for roof insulation thickness

-In the UK, building regulations specify minimum insulation thicknesses to ensure energy efficiency and reduce carbon emissions.
+In the UK, roof building regulations specify minimum insulation thicknesses to ensure energy efficiency and reduce carbon emissions.
 The regulations require that roof insulation have a specific U-value expressed in W/m²K for new builds and home renovations.

 A U-value, known as thermal transmittance, measures how well a building component, such as roof insulation, conducts heat.
 For pitched and flat roof insulation, the required U-value is 0.16 W/m²K, and to achieve this, the cold and warm loft insulation thickness should be at least 270mm